lazpeng/etsuko/README.md

 ****

-etsuko is a shitty karaoke program written by reinventing the wheel in unnecessary ways, using SDL with OpenGL, some SDL libs, some otb libs and C.
+etsuko is a shitty karaoke program written by reinventing the wheel in unnecessary ways, using SDL2 with OpenGL, some SDL libs and C.
 It displays lyrics in real time as the song plays, along with a rudimentary interface that mimics a music player.\
 My main source of inspiration/plagiarism is Apple Music's fullscreen player.